 This was a mammoth task for Cuartero and his team, but they did an excellent job of mastering it.
 Since then, the plant in Saint-Nazaire is considered the forerunner among MAN Diesel & Turbo facilities in terms of TDM.
 Recalling the critical meeting with his colleagues from the Augsburg plant, Cuartero says, “They asked for comparisons with other tool management software – and in the end, TDM was also implemented in Augsburg.”

 In France, they went all in at an early stage and invested in almost all of the integrated Tool Data Management system modules.
 “In addition to the Base Module, we use the Data and Graphic Generator for turning and rotating tools, the TDM 2D Graphic Editor and the TDM Tool Contour Generator.
-We also use the TDM Tool Crib and TDM Ordering Modul and TDMcontrol,” Raphaël Cuartero adds.
+We also use the TDM Tool Crib and TDM Purchase Requisition Module and TDMcontrol,” Raphaël Cuartero adds.
 Eight of the over 600 employees in Saint-Nazaire work directly with TDM.
 “We trained the MAN employees right here on site,” says René Taillade, TDM sales partner in France

 Fully Automated Ordering Systems Save Time